 All provided Data Sources, while specific to a particular platform (i.e., Facebook for manual data import, TrueLayer Open Banking for pull requests, and a smartphone app for push requests), could later be used as templates to support other platforms based on the needs of each partner.
-All data will be saved in an internal datastore per data source module and will be available for further processing by the Data Transformation Engine when requested.
+All data is saved in an internal datastore per data source module and is available for further processing by the Data Transformation Engine when requested.